geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 The advice in the next sections comes with a caveat: there is no universally ‘right’ way of doing things (a benefit of Linux operating systems is that they offer choice and prevent ‘lock-in’).
-There are many other R packages for working with spatial data in R. However, we think the concise guide below will be useful, especially beginners and people planning to switch to Linux as the basis of their geographic work (see caveats and details in subsequent sections).
+There are many other R packages for working with spatial data in R. However, I think the concise guide below will be useful, especially beginners and people planning to switch to Linux as the basis of their geographic work (see caveats and details in subsequent sections).